 Verse 20: "Peter turned and saw the disciple whom Jesus loved following them, the one who had been reclining at table close to him and had said, "Lord, who is it that is going to betray you?"

-Some believe, "He does not name himself, as thinking his own name not worthy to be preserved in these records."
+Some believe "He does not name himself, thinking his own name is not worthy to be preserved in these records."
 Matthew Henry

 Verse 21-22: "When Peter saw him, he said to Jesus, "Lord, what about this man?
 Jesus said to him, "If it is my will that he remain until I come, what is that to you?
 You follow me!"

-Whatever the case, John had been following within hearing distance, and later recorded every word.
+In any case, John had been within hearing distance and recorded every word.

 Church tradition has it that the Apostle John was the writer of: the "Gospel of John," "1 John," "2 John," "3 John," and "Revelation."

-They also believe that although he had often been in jeopardy, imprisoned, and banished to the Isle of Patmos.
-Most believe he was one of the few original apostles to escape martyrdom.
+Most believe that although he had often been in danger, imprisoned, and banished to the Isle of Patmos, he was one of the few original apostles to escape martyrdom.

 Verse 23: "So the saying spread abroad among the brothers that this disciple was not to die; yet Jesus did not say to him that he was not to die, but, "If it is my will that he remain until I come, what is that to you?"